rihi52/dnd_tracker/README.md

 # Project to use LVGL, see below, to make a dnd combat tracker

-This project is to practice embedded graphics programming using LVGL by making a combat tracker similar to the one provided on dndbeyond.
+This project is to practice embedded graphics programming using LVGL by making a combat tracker based on dndbeyond's tracker.

 ## My Screenshots
 ![image](https://github.com/rihi52/dnd_tracker/blob/main/main/src/Assets/MainScreen.PNG)